Skip to main content

 Emanating from this work with migrants and their host communities is a key contemporary focus of Dr. Hoggan’s work: civic learning in adulthood.
 An Editorial Board Member of the UNESCO Chair of Lifelong Learning in Kyiv, Ukraine, Dr. Hoggan delivers regular lectures on “Learning for Democracy” to four participating Ukrainian universities.
 He is also Co-director of the “Institute of Civic Studies and Learning for Democracy.”

-Christy Byrd, Associate Professor of Developmental Sciences, Department of Teacher Education and Learning Sciences
+Christy M. Byrd, Associate Professor of Developmental Sciences and Director of Graduate Programs, Department of Teacher Education and Learning Sciences

-I received my bachelor’s degree in psychology from Agnes Scott College and a PhD in education and psychology from the University of Michigan.
-I was also a National Science Foundation Postdoctoral Fellow at Michigan State University.
-For fun, I play, run, and do research on escape rooms.
+She received her bachelor’s degree in psychology from Agnes Scott College and a PhD in education and psychology from the University of Michigan.
+She was also a National Science Foundation Postdoctoral Fellow at Michigan State University.
+For fun, she plays, runs, and does research on escape rooms.